repo-phuocdt/eslint-config-phuocdt/README.md

 }
 ```

-As you can see, we need 2 packages "eslint" and "eslint-config-ggc".
+As you can see, we need 2 packages "eslint" and "eslint-config-phuocdt".
 After installing them with "npm install", you can check your convention with "npm run lint" command.

 # References: